About Global Young Innovators Initiative

-Your chance to transform the world starts here.
-At the Global Young Innovators Initiative: Impact Through Leadership (GYII), you’ll serve as a real-life international business consultant for a small business in Nigeria.
-Along with a mentor and a team of other students, you’ll collaborate via Skype with a local Nigerian business owner to develop creative and sustainable solutions to the challenges their business or community faces.
+Are you ready to take your leadership skills to the next level, transform your world and build partnerships that will last a lifetime?
+At the Global Young Innovators Initiative: Impact Through Leadership (GYII), you’ll serve as a real-life international business consultant for a small Nigerian business.
+Along with a professional mentor and a team of other students, you’ll collaborate via Skype and e-mail with a local Nigerian business owner to develop creative and sustainable solutions to the challenges their business or community faces.

-This unique six-day Summit is held in partnership with Leadership Initiatives, a US-based non-profit that approaches the problem of underdevelopment by empowering communities to address their own needs through education and local financing.
+This unique six-day summit is held, in partnership with Leadership Initiatives, a US-based non-profit that approaches the problem of underdevelopment by empowering communities to address their own needs through education and local financing.

 Notice: This program is not owned, controlled or supervised by Harvard University or any of its schools or programs.

 Work via email and Skype with local Nigerian business leaders to gain real-life experience in leadership, design, technology, ethics, and more.